| 2007 |

 | 2010 |

-Crystal structure of JMJD6 reveals a double-stranded β-helical (DSBH) fold with active-site iron coordination; mutational studies show the structural basis for C-5 lysyl hydroxylation rather than Nε-demethylation. |
+Crystal structure of the JMJD6 catalytic domain in complex with Ni(II) (substituting Fe(II)) reveals a double-stranded beta-helical fold; mutational studies show how active-site geometry favors C-5 lysyl hydroxylation rather than N-epsilon demethylation. |

-X-ray crystallography, active-site mutagenesis |
+X-ray crystallography; active-site mutagenesis |

 Journal of Molecular Biology |